algoim/algoim.github.io/index.md

 ## k-d Trees Optimised for Codimension-One Point Clouds

 [k-d trees](https://en.wikipedia.org/wiki/K-d_tree) are one of the most effective data structures for finding the closest point in a cloud of scattered points (i.e., a nearest-neighbour search).
 In its standard form, a k-d tree recursively subdivides the cloud of points along alternating axes.
 If the point data is situated on or near a smooth codimension-one surface (e.g., a sphere in 3D), the performance of a k-d tree can be further optimised by using approximations of the surface tangent hyperplane.
-This idea is further detailed in the paper [R. I. Saye, _High-order methods for computing distances to implicitly defined surfaces, Communications in Applied Mathematics and Computational Science, 9(1), 107-141 (2014)](http://dx.doi.org/10.2140/camcos.2014.9.107) and an implementation of the resulting k-d tree optimised for codimension-one point clouds is given in Algoim's `algoim/src/algoim_kdtree.hpp`.
+This idea is further detailed in the paper [R. I. Saye, _High-order methods for computing distances to implicitly defined surfaces_, Communications in Applied Mathematics and Computational Science, 9(1), 107-141 (2014)](http://dx.doi.org/10.2140/camcos.2014.9.107) and an implementation of the resulting k-d tree optimised for codimension-one point clouds is given in Algoim's `algoim/src/algoim_kdtree.hpp`.

 An example of its usage is as follows.